 The County may work with nonprofit property owners to assist in the cost of implementing the identified stormwater management practices.

 If a nonprofit organization does not agree to an MOU, or later opts out of the partnership, then the Watershed Protection Fee will be calculated at the non-residential/commercial rate described above.
-Should a nonprofit organization without an MOU install stormwater control practices, they can be credited at percent equivalent to the impervious square footage treated to current standards under commercial property credit guidelines.
+Should a nonprofit organization without an MOU install stormwater control practices, they can be credited at the percent equivalent to the impervious square footage treated to current standards under commercial property credit guidelines.